 The 16 formats of innovation

 The matrix is comprised of 16 main innovation formats that large organizations can run to reach growth through innovation.

-A corporate venture capital fund invests in external opportunities that could create growth outside of the core organization.
+A corporate venture capital fund invests in external opportunities that could create growth outside of the core of the organization.

-An external accelerator is a physical environment to support the growth, and evaluate the value, of external scale-ups.
+An external incubator is a (physical) environment to support the growth and evaluate the value of external start-ups.